social-streets/the-slice/site-template/src/data/articles/genesis-cinema-yard-review.md

   - "review"
 featuredImage: "/images/Genesis-cinema-The-Yard-review-1.jpg"
 author: "evie-breese"
-excerpt: "Genesis cinema’s The Yard is a friendly and unpretentious back-alley bar making a welcome addition to the outdoor hospitality scene."
+description: "Genesis cinema’s The Yard is a friendly and unpretentious back-alley bar making a welcome addition to the outdoor hospitality scene."
 ---

 Genesis Cinema's post-lockdown adaptation, The Yard, is a friendly and unpretentious back-alley bar making a welcome addition to the outdoor hospitality scene.